 Our future success depends on the successful development of a novel therapeutic approach.
 To date, very few products that utilize gene transfer have been approved in the United States or Europe.
 There have been a limited number of clinical trials using AAVrh10.
-Although gene therapies have been studied in human clinical trials for over 30 years, there are few AAV-based gene therapy products approved by the FDA: voretigene neparvovec rzyl (Luxturna), for the treatment of a rare ocular condition; onasemnogene abeparvovec xioi (Zolgensma), for the treatment of a rare neuromuscular condition; etranacogene dezaparvovec (Hemegenix), for the treatment of adults with Hemophilia B who currently use Factor IX prophylaxis therapy; and nadofaragene firadenovec-vncg (Adstiladrin), for an unresponsive non-muscle invasive bladder cancer.
+Although gene therapies have been studied in human clinical trials for over 30 years, only six AAV-based gene therapy products have been approved by the FDA.